hristovs/FYP/README.md

 This will install MiniNDN with all dependecies.
 Then, to be able to run the NDN+Blockchain code, go into the `ndn-cxx` library, specifically `ndn-cxx/ndn-cxx/security/pib/` and copy the code in this repo.
-Following this, remove the `ndn-cxx/bin` directory and recompile using:
+Following this, remove the `ndn-cxx/bin` directory(this is done to avoid linker errors) and recompile using:

     sudo ./waf configure
     sudo ./waf